 In both cases, charities must be vetted.
 FareShare will check that they’re able to store and handle the food safely.
 They never accept food that has gone past its use by date, as this would be unsafe.
 But they can take food that has gone past its best before date.

 Supermarkets don’t have to check every charity themselves – making it easier for them to donate food.

 FareShare isn’t the only option for supermarkets wanting to redistribute surplus food.

 Supermarkets can also choose to donate to charities directly.
-Thornton’s Budgens gives surplus food to One Support, which supports homeless adults.
 Certain Sainsbury’s stores support Hubbub’s Community Fridge Network and Tesco are working with Olio to redistribute excess food via the sharing network.

 Plan Zheroes work similarly to FareShare.
 They provide a website where businesses with surplus food can upload details.
 Nearby charities are then alerted.
 Volunteers in the local area then take the food from the supermarket to the charity.